Steven Kwan Player Props: Guardians vs. Cardinals

 Steven Kwan At The Plate

-- He has gone deep in one of 50 games, and in 0.4% of his plate appearances.
+- He has hit a home run in one of 51 games, and in 0.4% of his plate appearances.

-- In 18.0% of his games this year, Kwan has had at least one RBI.
-He's picked up more than one in 6.0% and driven in three or more of his team's runs in one contest.
+- Kwan has driven home a run in nine games this year (17.6%), including more than one RBI in 5.9% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.